tim-kos/frey/README.md

  - [x] Get a tf -> tf.json to launch, before splitting out over yml/toml etc
  - [x] Patch up toml -> json
  - [x] Pave way to meaningful output without DEBUG
+ - [x] Prompt "Dare I install"?
+With --force-yes override
  - [ ] Test & document --no-colors
  - [ ] Port all of control.sh
- - [ ] Prompt "Dare I install"?
-With --force-yes override
- - [ ] F. Amazon free tier dynamodb Travis tests
+ - [ ] Amazon free tier dynamodb Travis tests
- - [ ] F. /command/module/
+ - [ ] /command/module/
- - [ ] F. iculture theme
+ - [ ] iculture theme for static site
- - [ ] F. Vagrant because it gave us a consistent and repeatable setup.
+ - [ ] Vagrant because it gave us a consistent and repeatable setup.
 And predictability
  - [ ] Indent stdout/err
  - [ ] More tests!
- - [ ] @boot can/should be waterfall
+ - [ ] Class.run becomes Class.main.
+The new run is Base.run.
+Which does a waterfall of @boot[], then @main
  - [ ] `./Freyfile.toml` ?
  - [ ] Runtime can be a command module, which can be prefixed to the runChain
  - [ ] Vagrant support
- - [ ] Tools can be bundled with global Frey version vs inside each project
+ - [ ] tooldir should be coupled with global Frey install and not per-project
  - [ ] Switch to local npm install if available via LiftOff
  - [ ] Linux workstation support